f355/electrophorus/README.md

 * "Wire color" column is purely informational and refers to the colors on the photos below, feel free to use any colors you want.
 * Keep the wires short to minimize interference - 10-15 cm is a good length.
-* Double- and triple-check when done.
+* Double- and triple-check when done, improper wiring can damage the Carvera board.

 #### Connector J13 - SPI

 It's the MicroSD port.
-Required; it's the main communication channel between the machine and LinuxCNC.
+Required; it is the main communication channel between the machine and LinuxCNC.

 Pins are numbered according to the [MicroSD pinout](https://en.wikipedia.org/wiki/SD_card#Transfer_modes) in SPI mode.
 Your breakout board might have extra grounds or even a completely different pinout on the cable side, make sure to